Abdul-Karim* sits in front of his house in Daykundi Province, Afghanistan.

 raised for the appeal, including £10 million from the UK Government

 Drought, economic collapse and rising global food prices pushed millions in Afghanistan to the brink of famine in 2021.
-DEC charities provided a lifeline to hundreds of thousands of people.
+DEC charities provided a lifeline to an estimated* 2.7 million people over our two-year response.

 When earthquakes hit Herat province in October 2023, several DEC charities used funds from the appeal to support survivors.